ethanlipson/PyLX-16A/documentation.md

 ## Reference Guide

+### Exceptions
+* ServoError - Base exception for the library
+* ServoTimeout - Exception for timeout issues
+* ServoArgumentError - Exception for bad arguments
+* ServoChecksumError - Exception for bad checksums

 ### Initialization Functions
 * [LX16A.initialize(port)](#lx16ainitializeport) - Initializes the connection between the computer and the servo controller board
 * [LX16A.\_\_init\_\_(ID)](#lx16a__init__id) - Creates a servo object